RetroPie/RetroPie-Docs/docs/Bluetooth-Controller.md

 ![bluetooth 4](https://cloud.githubusercontent.com/assets/10035308/14411882/129be622-ff12-11e5-87bf-f549a4e0ab63.PNG)

-## Connection issues and input lags (especially if you connect more than one BT controller)
+## Connection issues (input lag & ghost inputs) (especially if you connect more than one BT controller)

 1. Try reducing distance from your controller to Raspberry (helps sometimes)
 2. Try to disable internal WiFi - this helps to extent signal strength, [you can use this script to disable/enable Wifi on the fly](https://retropie.org.uk/forum/topic/19734) (several users report PS3 controller connections problems are vanished since)
 3. Try forcing a lower baud rate in `/usr/bin/btuart`, on line 22: `$HCIATTACH /dev/serial1 bcm43xx xxxxxx noflow - $BDADDR`.
-Smaller values of 115200 or 230400 have been known to alleviate input lag on a Pi 3B.
+Smaller values of 115200 and 230400 have been known to alleviate input lag / ghost input on a Pi 3B.
 4. Buy a new BT adapter and put it to your Raspberry.
 Add `dtoverlay=pi3-disable-bt` in `/boot/config.txt` to disable internal BT module (ultima ratio, speeds up communication, extents range and speed depending on your BT adapter model)

 ## Manual Bluetooth Configuration